impeccableashish25/impeccableashish25/README.md

 - 👋 Hi, I’m @impeccableashish25
-- 👀 I’m interested in frontend web development.
+- 👀 I’m interested in working on frontend web development.
-- 🌱 I’m currently learning Reactjs.
+- 🌱 I’m currently learning Reactjs .
-- 💞️ I’m looking to collaborate on getting started with open source web projects at a novice level.
+- 💞️ I’m looking to collaborate on getting started with making active contributions for open source web dev projects at a novice level.

 <!---
 impeccableashish25/impeccableashish25 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.